You and I both know that the solution you provide is unique as a SaaS business.

 - Benefits obtained at different levels of service.

-By assessing these factors, you will have a clearer and more realistic idea of the true value of your SaaS offering and it will make it easier to think about price levels and packages.
+By assessing these factors, you will have a clearer and more realistic idea of

 In fact, this information-gathering exercise should be done periodically, as pricing strategies need to be reviewed over time to meet market needs.